mdjunayet10/mdjunayet10/README.md

 ### 👨‍💻 Software Engineer | BUP CSE

 I am a detail-oriented developer specializing in Java and algorithmic solutions.
-Currently pursuing my B.Sc. in Computer Science and Engineering,.
-I love building tools that solve real-world problems, from financial tracking to academic organization.
+Currently pursuing my B.Sc. in Computer Science and Engineering, I love building tools that solve real-world problems, from financial tracking to academic organization.

 ---